-If you are integrating Active Directory, you will need the following information:
+If you are including Active Directory, you will need the following information:

-- A service account that can access the Active Directory.
+- A service account that can access Active Directory.

-If your Active Directory is remotely located with regard to the Triofox Server, then you should use Server Agent software to connect the Active Directory instead of using LDAP to connect Active Directory.
+If your Active Directory is located remotely with respect to the Triofox server, you should use the Server Agent software to connect the Active Directory instead of using LDAP to connect to the Active Directory.

 Step 3: Prepare the Database Server

-If you are installing the all-in-one instance, you can skip this step because the all-in-one installer will install a PostgreSQL and configure the database accordingly.
+If you are installing the All-in-One instance, you can skip this step because the All-in-One installer installs a PostgreSQL server and configures the database accordingly.
 See Step 5: Start Installation below for more about the all-in-one installation.
-This step is only for installation that has a separate database node which is not installed by default with any worker node.
-All Triofox servers in a cluster will share one single centralized database.
+This step is only for installations with a separate database that is not installed by default with a Triofox server in the server farm.
+All Triofox servers in a server farm share a single central database.

-For Triofox, the default database engine for the "all in one" deployment is PostgreSQL.
+For Triofox, the default database engine for the "all-in-one" installation is PostgreSQL.

-There are two places that store persistent information.
-The first place is the File Storage mentioned in Step 1.
+There are two places where persistent information is stored.
+The first place is the file store mentioned in step 1.
 The second place is the Triofox database.
-There is configuration information such as user name, team folder, shared folder, login token in the database.
-There is also runtime information such as audit trace and file change log in the database.
+The database contains configuration information such as username, team folder, shared folder, and login token.
+The database also contains runtime information such as the audit trace and the file change log.

-The default Triofox deployment utilizes a MySQL local database on the Triofox Server.
-We provide this option to allow the trial installation to be as simple as possible.
+The default installation of Triofox uses a local PostgreSQL database on the Triofox server.
+We provide this option to make the POC (Proof of Concent) test installation as easy as possible.

-Currently Triofox supports MySQL or Microsoft SQL Server Database Management Systems (DBMS).
-Some good reasons for deploying an external database server are performance, scalability and/or high availability.
+Currently, Triofox supports PostgreSQL, MySQL or Microsoft SQL Server (DBMS) database management systems.
+Some good reasons for using an external database server are performance, scalability and high availability.

 Microsoft SQL Server

-During the setup of the first worker node, the installer will need to create a database, create tables inside the database and create stored procedures in the database.
-Therefore, it requires a SQL security account that has enough privileges for the installation.
+During the setup of the first Triofox Server in the server farm (the server farm can be so small that it contains only one Triofox Server), the installer needs to create a database, create tables in the database, and create stored procedures in the database.
+Therefore, a SQL security account with sufficient rights is required for the installation.

-If the database server is external to the Triofox server, make sure TCP protocol is enabled and firewall is opened to accept SQL connections.
-Default TCP port is 1433 and that port needs to be opened on firewall.
-If you have SQL Server listening on a different port, that port will need to be opened as well.
+If the database server is located outside the Triofox server, make sure that the TCP protocol is enabled and the firewall is open for SQL connections.
+The default TCP port is 1433 and this port must be open in the firewall.
+If your SQL server listens for incoming connections through another port, this port must also be open instead of the default TCP port.